Comparing FSD Pharma (HUGE) and Its Peers

 FSD Pharma (NASDAQ: HUGE) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its peers?
-We will compare FSD Pharma to related businesses based on the strength of its risk, earnings, valuation, institutional ownership, profitability, analyst recommendations and dividends.
+We will compare FSD Pharma to similar companies based on the strength of its earnings, profitability, analyst recommendations, risk, dividends, valuation and institutional ownership.

-This table compares FSD Pharma and its peers top-line revenue, earnings per share and valuation.
+This table compares FSD Pharma and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue